gregsipos/gregsipos/README.md

 ## 🚀 About Me

-- 🌱 Currently deepening my expertise in: PySpark, Apache Spark, and Databricks on AWS
+- 🌱 Currently deepening my expertise in: ML & AI model security, Apache Spark and Databricks on AWS
 - 👯 Open to collaborating on: Data engineering pipelines, open-source tooling, and cloud migration initiatives
 - 💬 Ask me about: SQL performance tuning, ETL pipeline design, or self-service analytics with Power BI
 - ✨ Hobbies & Interests: